top of page

 PUBLIC BOAT TOUR BERLIN MITTE

-During the tour, you'll see iconic buildings such as the Reichstag, the Berliner Dom, the Museum Island, and the TV Tower while learning about the city's rich history from the informative audio guide available in several languages.
+Discover Berlin's landmarks on the "Berlin City Tour," a boat tour from the city centre that takes you on a one-hour journey along the River Spree.
+You'll see iconic buildings like the Reichstag, Berliner Dom, Museum Island, and the TV Tower while learning about the city's history through an informative audio guide in multiple languages.

-Tickets for the "Berlin City Tour" can be purchased online in advance or at the ticket booth located at the pier.
-Prices are reasonable and start at around 15 euros per person for adults, with discounts available for children and groups.
+Tickets for the tour can be purchased online in advance or at the ticket booth located at the pier.
+Prices start at around 158 euros per person for adults, with discounts available for children and groups.

 IMG_20170827_225055.jpg